Prepping your Newborn for a Successful Session

 8. During the session, sit back and relax.
 I won’t need much assistance, so take advantage of this time to rest!

 9. This is a full service studio meaning that I will be changing baby’s diapers, cleaning up any messes, and feeding baby when required during the session.
 I usually ask that Moms stay outside of hearing and smelling range; Once baby has that connection with mommy in the middle of the session, it’s sometimes hard for them to get back into a deep sleep or if mommy’s milk has not come in all the way baby may want to use mommy to snack on and pacify frequently.
-I have always had the most success by being the only one to interact with baby during the session.
+I have always had the most success by being the only one to interact with baby during the session (if it is possible).
 If you’re breastfeeding and are open to bringing bottles with breast milk, great!
 Of course if you are exclusively breast feeding then I will ask you to feed baby when required (again, asking that you remain open to feeding on demand at the studio).